- 201 Introduction to Physical Therapist Assistant

 2 credit hours

-The student will learn: 1) the roles of the physical therapist (PT) and the physical
+The student will learn: 1) the profession of physical therapy including its history,

 In order to successfully pass this course, student must achieve a grade of “C” or